qiz-li/lovelace-soft-ui/README.md

 * [**Mini Graph Card**](https://github.com/kalkih/mini-graph-card), also by **@kalkih**

 ## sun.sun
-If you would like to use the light/dark automatic version, pleas make sure you have the sun.sun entity (should come preinstalled).
+For the cards to switch automatically to a dark/light theme, please make sure you have the sun.sun entity (should come preinstalled).
 If you don't have it please add the following to your `configuration.yaml`.

 ``` markdown
 # Example configuration.yaml entry